tbobm/tbobm-blog/content/posts/multistage-container-images-lambda/index.md

 Tools like `uv` now offer fine-grained, cache-enabled build workflows, making this pattern even more attractive.

-THey have an excellent documentation on that on [Using uv in Docker][uv-docker]
+They have an excellent documentation on that on [Using uv in Docker][uv-docker].

 ### Simple multi-stage example

 Let’s leverage [scratch images][docker-scratch] for the smallest possible image.
-Using our initial container image, we will build the go executable, then copy it into a scratch image which does not include any file system.
+Using our initial container image, we will build the go executable, then copy it into a scratch image which does not include any filesystem.

 ```Dockerfile
 FROM golang:1.24 AS builder